yaoyuanwilliamyaoyuanwilliam/2024Fall_projects/README.md

 Regardless of topic, it must involve notable amounts of original work of your own, though it can of course use existing libraries or be inspired by or built upon some other published work(s).

 PLAGIARISM IS NOT ACCEPTABLE.
 From the first commit through all production of documentation and code, it must be crystal clear which, if any, parts of the project were based on or duplicated from any other source(s) all of which must be cited.
+Use of generative AI systems must be cited for the same reasons, typically by documenting prompts used.
 This should be so specific that any evaluator can tell which lines of code are original work and which aren't.
 Same for all written narrative, documentation, images, significant algorithms, etc.

 ## Project Types you may choose: